 Crap.
 We were not doing too well.
-We had planned to be up at 7am so we had the whole day at Montserrat as it wasn’t a short journey.
+We had planned to be up at 7 am so we had the whole day at Montserrat as it wasn’t a short journey.
 But this is us, and it just didn’t happen.
-But refusing to be defeated, we got changed, forced food down our necks and got on our way by around 1pm!
-We had a short metro journey to Plaça d'Espanya station and jumped on the train to Montserrat.
-We had been warned that the station and purchasing of tickets was complicated and this is not how we found it even in our hungover state!
-It was pretty straight forward.
+But refusing to be defeated, we got changed, forced food down our necks and got on our way by around 1 pm!
+We had a short metro journey to Plaça d’Espanya station and jumped on the train to Montserrat.
+We had been warned that the station and purchasing of tickets were complicated and this is not how we found it even in our hungover state!
+It was pretty straightforward.

 After an hour and 40 minutes we arrived and jumped on our preferred method of transport, the cable car.
 The only way I can describe it, is it looks like a bright yellow saucepan with a lid on it.
 Round, unstable and unsettling to watch and ride.
 But the views are amazing!
 If you can get past vertigo it’s worth it for the scenery and photo opportunities!
 If it’s not for you, there is also a funicular you can get up which is much like a train.

 Montserrat is a multi-peaked mountain range near Barcelona and is part of the Catalan Pre coastal range.
 It is well known as the site of the Benedictine abbey, Santa Maria de Montserrat, which hosts the Virgin of Montserrat sanctuary.